War of the League of Cambrai: Franco-Venetian alliance

+On 13 March 1514 at Orléans, a one-year truce was concluded between the French king on the one side, and emperor Maximilian and king Ferdinand of Aragon on the other.
+On 7 August of the same year, another peace agreement was reached, between the French and the English.

 The death of Louis XII on 1 January 1515 brought Francis I to the throne; having assumed the title of Duke of Milan at his coronation, Francis immediately moved to reclaim his holdings in Italy.
+On 27 June, the new French king renewed the alliance with the Venetians.
 By July, Francis had assembled an army in the Dauphiné; a combined Swiss and Papal force moved north from Milan to block the Alpine passes against him, but Francis, following the advice of Gian Giacomo Trivulzio, avoided the main passes and marched instead through the valley of the Stura.
 The French vanguard surprised the Milanese cavalry at Villafranca, capturing Prospero Colonna; meanwhile, Francis and the main body of the French confronted the Swiss at the Battle of Marignano on 13 September.
 The Swiss advance initially made headway; however, Francis's superiority in cavalry and artillery, together with the timely arrival of Alviano (who had successfully avoided Cardona's army at Verona) on the morning of 14 September, led to a decisive victory for Francis and the Venetians.

+After the victory at Marignano, Francis advanced on Milan, capturing the city on 4 October and removing Sforza from the throne.
+In December, he met with Leo at Bologna; the pope, who had in the meantime been deserted by the remainder of his Swiss mercenaries, surrendered Parma and Piacenza to Francis and Modena to the Duke of Ferrara.
+In return, Leo received guarantees of French noninterference in his proposed attack on the Duchy of Urbino.